anyatran/shopping/README.md

 do anything with setting it up.
 Just clone this repo and install psycopg2 from requirements.txt.
 Once you are done with that, run `python shop.py`
 ## Database Structure
-There are three tables in the database and here are there initial state:
+There are three tables in the database and here are their initial states:
 #### Products
 id | price  |  title  | available_inventory|
 ---|--------|---------|--------------------|